 Guinea pigs are incredibly adorable and budget-friendly pets.
 Besides food and cage, there is one other essential thing the guinea pigs need and that is the bedding.
 It creates a nice environment by making them feel safe and comfy.

-It is known that guinea pigs in the wild sleep even in ground burrows, but domesticated cavies like the bedding for its ability to retain the heat and keep warmth longer.
-There are many types of bedding shavings on the market, but good research shows which bedding is good and which isn’t.
+It is known that guinea pigs in the wild sleep even in ground burrows, but domesticated cavies like having bedding for its ability to retain the heat and keep the warmth for longer periods.
+There are many types of bedding shavings on the market, that is why we are here to show you which type of bedding is good and which isn’t.

 Since bedding is so essential for the guinea pigs, you as an owner need to choose the right type of bedding.
 It doesn’t matter whether the shavings masks the odors or not, what’s most important is the health and comfort of the cavy.